Skip to main content

 Who is the event for?

-The event is designed for leaders across a variety of roles in mental health services that have the ability to inspire, influence and action change at a local level.
+The event is designed for leaders representing lived-experience, health, social care, the Third Sector, education and more.
+Attendees should have the ability to inspire, influence and action change at a local level.
 A limited number of places are available, and nominations will be sought from organisations.

 Knowledge exchanges